 Committees of the Board

-Standing committee membership will be constituted for two-year periods.
-For subsequent two-year terms, members will be asked to select a standing committee, which may be the same committee or a new committee.
+Standing committee membership may be constituted for two-year periods.
+For subsequent two-year terms, members may be asked to select a standing committee, which may be the same committee or a new committee.

 The standing committees (groups) of the Board are as follows: